napari/docs/docs/tutorials/index.md

 :link: annotation
 :link-type: ref

-How to annoate images and videos using the napari points, labels, or shapes layers
+How to annotate images and videos using the napari points, labels, or shapes layers
 :::

 :::{grid-item-card} Processing